 However, failing to lock your rate can be costly in a rising-rate environment, like we’ve experienced for most of 2022 so far.

 When can a mortgage rate be locked?

 It depends on the mortgage lender.
 Some lenders offer a mortgage rate lock once the borrower is preapproved with just an address of a prospective home.
 Others might wait for the seller to accept the buyer’s offer.

 If you lock too early, however, you might end up exceeding the expiration date and facing extension fees or a new rate.
 So, if you’re just starting to look at properties, it might not be wise to opt for a rate lock just yet — you’ll want to avoid feeling rushed to find a place and close the loan.

 Also, keep in mind that the lender can void a rate lock if certain items on your credit report or mortgage application change between the time of your agreement and final underwriting.

 The sweet spot is the optimal combination of the interest rate, term and costs.
 Most lenders won’t lock your rate for less than 30 days unless you’re ready to close, and often offer the same rate for a 15-day and 45-day period.
 Ask about the rates for several lock periods: 30, 45 or 60 days.
 Any term longer than 60 days gets pricey, so it might be smarter to wait until you get closer to the closing and check again.

 How long can a rate be locked?

 The answer depends on your mortgage lender.
-While 30- and 60-day rate locks are the norm, you might be able to find significantly longer options that stretch closer to a full year.
+While 30-day and 60-day rate locks are the norm, you might be able to find significantly longer options that stretch closer to a full year.

 Of course, you might have to pay a higher fee for a longer lock.
 In some cases, that can be an easily justified cost, though.
-For borrowers of construction loans, for instance, paying for an eight-month rate lock might save them money in the long run if interest rates rise.
+For borrowers of construction loans, for instance, paying for an eight-month rate lock might save them money in the long run, especially as interest rates rise.